gcccheng/oogway/index.md

 Description: With increasing number of containers, virtual machines, it is become critial to have one platform that can monitor everything.

-Contribution: Build Prometheus and Grafana on existing Kubernetes platform to monitor both containers and virtual machines.
+Contribution to be made: Build Prometheus and Grafana on existing Kubernetes platform to monitor both containers and virtual machines.

-Value Created: Visualized the status of infrastructure, automated the alerting and improved stability of platform
+Value to be created: Visualized the status of infrastructure, automated the alerting and improved stability of platform

 `project`